kSiadat/mtDNA_project/posts/diary.md

 Ran into a problem with not having the data used in 1 of the tutorials, then realised I have already downloaded the tutorials from circos, which come with the necessary data.

 Completed going through Quick start tutorial section.

+### 2019-07-25
+Today I have been parsing the [human mitochondrial genetics](https://en.wikipedia.org/wiki/Human_mitochondrial_genetics) wiki page using [beautiful soup 4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to help me.
+It has been ok until now, where I have run into a problem; python is unable to use .split("-") properly, [this page](https://stackoverflow.com/questions/33307690/python-ascii-codec-cant-encode-en-dash) suggests that it could be because the text was originally in unicode and python was unable to convert a unicode '-' to an ASCII '-'.